pengzhangzhi/pengzhangzhi/README.md

-## Hello and Welcome! 👋
+## Hello and Welcome!

 ### I am Zhangzhi Peng (彭张智).

 - I am a problem solver, active thinker and big fan of SCIENCE.
 Programming is just one of my tools.
-- I am active in open source projects.
+- I am active in open source projects, contribution of code, collections of beginner resources.
 My goal is to remove all the barriers in the way of knowledge.
 - I helped [@piglei](https://github.com/piglei) publish a [python book](https://pengzhangzhi.github.io/one-python-craftsman/), which is free online.
 - I am a life-long self-taught student.
-I learned most of my CS knowledge from online resources (courses, books), which shape me into who I am today.
+I learned most of my CS knowledge from online resources (courses, books), which shape me into who I am today. [check here.](https://pengzhangzhi.github.io/self-taught/)
 <!--
 #### FACTS ABOUT ME.